 Typical benefits of compression socks include:

-- Control light headedness issues, especially when one stands
+- Controls light headedness issues, especially when one stands

 Best Compression Socks You Can Buy Online